-F. CARDIAC EMERGENCIES: CARDIAC GUIDELINES
+F. CARDIAC EMERGENCIES: NON-ARREST CARDIAC GUIDELINES (NEW '18)

-- The following algorithmic and standard formatted sections pertain to cardiac emergencies.
+- 1. The following pertains to cardiac emergencies in patients who have a pulse.
 Several guidelines apply to all algorithms when assessing and treating cardiac patients.
-These guidelines are: - a) When the patient's condition changes, indicating the transition to a new treatment algorithm, the new treatment shall take into account prior therapy (e.g., previously administered medications). - b) As BLS/ALS guidelines indicate, definitive airway control is preferable; if this can be achieved, along with other initial interventions, then the earlier the better.
-However, defibrillation is more important initially if the patient can be ventilated without intubation. - c) Cardiac Arrest: (NEW '17) Immediately start CPR with C-A-B (compressions airway breathing) and apply AED or manual defibrillator as soon as possible; shock if indicated.
-Continue compressions while charging.
+These guidelines are: - a) When the patient's condition changes, indicating the transition to a new treatment algorithm, the new treatment shall take into account prior therapy (e.g., previously administered medications). - b) As BLS/ALS guidelines indicate, definitive airway control is preferable; if this can be achieved, along with other initial interventions, then the earlier, the better.
+However, electrical therapy is more important if the patient can be ventilated without intubation.